What is retail logistics?

 How does retail logistics work?

-Retail logistics works when the internal processes, flows of goods and information meet all the requirements of the merchandise management system and warehouse management through the selection of a concept that is right for the retail company and an efficient warehouse strategy.
-Only then are the required goods and trade goods quickly accessible from the warehouse and goods distribution centers and can be made available for transport to the customer, retailer, manufacturer or supplier by the appropriate service partners.
+Retail logistics works when the internal processes, goods and information flows meet all the requirements of the merchandise management system and warehouse management by selecting a suitable concept for the retail company and an efficient warehouse strategy.
+Only then are the required goods and merchandise quickly accessible from the warehouse and the goods distribution centers and can be provided by the appropriate service partners for transport to the customer, retailer, manufacturer or supplier.

-In order for the flow of goods and ultimately trade to succeed without any problems at all, the flow of information and communication with suppliers is of crucial importance.
-The information flows of the individual processes from the areas of logistics, warehouse management, procurement logistics and distribution logistics must run precisely and in a coordinated manner.
+The flow of information and communication with suppliers is crucial to the smooth flow of goods and ultimately trade.
+The information flows of the individual processes in the areas of logistics, warehouse management, procurement logistics and distribution logistics must be precise and coordinated.

-All deliveries must be precisely matched to the needs and requirements of the individual retail companies so that the internal processes and goods flows of the goods distribution centers are not disrupted and, as a result, warehouse capacities are not overloaded.
-This also saves on excessively high storage costs that retail logistics entails.
+All deliveries must be precisely tailored to the needs and requirements of the individual retail companies so that the internal processes and flow of goods in the goods distribution centers are not disrupted and warehouse capacities are not overloaded as a result.
+This also reduces the high storage costs associated with retail logistics.

-The ultimate goal of retail logistics is the effective provision of all retail goods and sales merchandise in the goods distribution centers in order to minimize storage costs and generate the optimum profit for a retail company.
-Both the optimization of the management processes and the logistics processes in conjunction with an inventory management system that meets the customer's requirements allows a retail company to be successful in the end.
+The primary goal of retail logistics is the effective provision of all merchandise and sales goods in the goods distribution centers in order to minimize storage costs and generate the optimum profit for a retail company.
+Both the optimization of the management processes and the logistics processes in conjunction with a merchandise management system that meets the customer's requirements will ultimately make a retail company successful.

-To ensure that certain products and trade goods are always available at the "point of sale" (POS), the flow of goods must be carefully thought out and systematically planned beforehand.
-If a retail company has understood the goal of trade logistics, this brings the great advantage of not having to store trade goods and sales merchandise for a very long time, but rather to handle the respective goods and merchandise more frequently and to ship them immediately to customers or manufacturers through the corresponding service partners.
+To ensure that certain products and merchandise are always available at the point of sale (POS), the flow of goods must be carefully thought out and systematically planned in advance.
+If a retail company has understood the aim of retail logistics, this has the great advantage of not having to store merchandise and sales goods for very long, but rather to handle the respective goods and merchandise more frequently and ship them immediately to customers or manufacturers through the relevant service partners.

 In terms of increasing digitalization and customer expectations, retail logistics has taken on a very important and significant role now and in the future.
-This means that without a good strategy and a carefully thought-out concept, there is no well-functioning retail logistics for industry as well as for retail.
-Only through constant further development and modification of individual logistics processes in retail and distribution logistics can all customer requirements be met and thus the profit of a company maximized."
+This means that without a good strategy and a carefully thought-out concept, there can be no well-functioning retail logistics for either industry or retail.
+Only by constantly developing and changing individual logistics processes in retail and distribution logistics can all customer requirements be met and a company's profits maximized."
 Back to Glossary Index